Vasa Grooming FAQs

 How long does it take for the trail to set up after grooming?
 Generally it takes from two to four hours but ultimately depends on weather and temperature conditions.

 Why don’t you set classic tracks during every groom?
 The answer is once we have established an adequate base we reset the tracks as often as possible.
 In order to set good tracks the base must be loosened up to the depth of the tracks.
 In conditions where we have not received new snow in awhile and the base has become hard packed it is difficult or impossible to loosen deep enough.
-In this case we leave the existing tracks and renovate the skate lane only deep enough to remove most marks in the base.
+In this case, we leave the existing tracks and renovate the skate lane only deep enough to remove most marks in the base.
 Each time we grind the base it changes the characteristics of the snow and eventually the snow will become so hard packed that this grinding will only break it up into chunks.
 Skiing on these chunks is something most skiers prefer not to do.
-Idea conditions to set tracks would be after a 2 to 4 inch snowfall or on snow that is still more or less in its natural state and has not thawed and refrozen.
+Ideal conditions to set tracks would be after a 2 to 4 inch snowfall or on snow that is still more or less in its natural state and has not thawed and refrozen.
 While, as groomers, we would prefer to reset classic tracks during every groom we must deal with what Mother Nature gives us and try to provide the best possible conditions even though it may involve some compromising.

 How long does it take to groom the Vasa Pathway?
 A normal groom will take at least five to six hours.
 Removing debris, repairing damage, and the need for additional initial passes to pack significant new snow may increase this time.
 It is not uncommon for groomers to spend 8-12 hours on the trail.